Get in touch

 Advise patients to discontinue VYLEESI if pregnancy is suspected.
 Advise patients to use effective contraception while taking VYLEESI.

-There will be a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to VYLEESI during pregnancy.
-Pregnant women exposed to VYLEESI and healthcare providers are encouraged to call the VYLEESI Pregnancy Exposure Registry at 1-877-411-2510.
+A pregnancy exposure registry monitors pregnancy outcomes in women exposed to VYLEESI during pregnancy.
+Pregnant women exposed to VYLEESI and healthcare providers are encouraged to call the VYLEESI Pregnancy Exposure Registry at 1-800-972-5220.

 Please see full Prescribing Information.